Imaged Document Search Tools

 |Diversion Records|Published Annual Diversion Records should be obtained using the CDSS Structures(Diversion) search tools.
 If the period of record is incomplete, historical diversion record images may contain additional information.
 Diversion Record images contain Field books, Commissioner reports, and Annual Diversion Records containing diversion information for structures from the late 1800's to 1974.

 Division Filing includes documents internal to, addressed to or sent from the Division of Water Resources.
 For Division 1, this is the most up to date place to retrieve Augmentation Plan and Substitute Water Supply Plan accounting.
-Currently, many historical documents have not been imaged.
 Division 3 has provided many Groundwater Forms online.
+The Divisions are in the process or making additional records available online daily.

-Hearings are Court Case Files known as Groundwater Hearings and State Engineer Hearings.
-Documents included are findings, objections, exhibits, and other documents in the case.
+Hearings include Groundwater Hearings and State Engineer Hearings case files.
+Documents include findings, objections, exhibits, and other documents in the case.
 Groundwater cases are available beginning in 1954, and State Engineer cases are available beginning in 1943.

 |Historical Court Actions|